Cross-Attention Head Position Patterns Can Align with Human Visual Concepts in Text-to-Image Generative Models: Steering visual concepts in three visual generative tasks

 \subsection{Multi-concept generation -- reducing catastrophic neglect}

-T2I generative models often struggle with multi-concept generation, failing to capture all the specified visual concepts in a prompt.
-Attend-and-Excite~(A$\&$E)~\citep{chefer2023attend} tackles this issue, known as catastrophic neglect, by gradient updating the CA maps of selected tokens during image generation.
-To improve A$\&$E further, we propose applying our \emph{concept strengthening} to A$\&$E. We refer to this enhancement method as A$\&$E-HRV.
+T2I generative models often struggle with multi-concept generation, failing to capture all the specified subjects or attributes in a prompt.
+To address this issue, known as catastrophic neglect, Attend-and-Excite~(A$\&$E)~\citep{chefer2023attend} iteratively updates the image latent using gradients derived from the CA maps of selected tokens during image generation.
+To further improve A$\&$E, we propose incorporating our \emph{concept strengthening} approach, which we refer to as A$\&$E-HRV.

 \paragraph{Experimental settings:} We investigated A$\&$E-HRV using two types of prompts: (i) `a \{\emph{Animal A}\} and a \{\emph{Animal B}\}'~(Type 1) and (ii) `a \{\emph{Color A}\} \{\emph{Animal A}\} and a \{\emph{Color B}\} \{\emph{Animal B}\}'~(Type 2), originally examined in the A$\&$E work~\citep{chefer2023attend}.
 Type 1 evaluates multi-object generation, while Type 2 adds the challenge of binding color attributes to each animal.
 In these experiments, we used 12 animals and 10 colors, as detailed in Appendix~\ref{sec:appendix-a&e details}.
 We assessed 66 prompts for Type 1 and 150 for Type 2, with 30 random seeds applied across all methods.
 Following A$\&$E, we adopted three evaluation metrics.
 Full prompt similarity measures the CLIP similarity between the generated image and the full prompt.
 Minimum object similarity is calculated by measuring the CLIP image-text similarity between the image and two sub-prompts, which are created by splitting the original prompt at `and.’
 The lower similarity score between the two sub-prompts is then reported.
 BLIP-score measures the CLIP text-text similarity between the prompt and the image caption generated with BLIP-2~\citep{li2023blip}.